-Independent auditors' report to the members of Beechbrook UK SME Credit I Holdings Plc based on the earnings multiple basis of valuation.
+Beechbrook UK SME Credit II Holdings Plc

+Annual Report and Audited Financial Statements For the year ended 31 December 2024 based on the earnings multiple basis of valuation.
 The impairment and fair value assessment requires estimates and significant judgements to be applied by the Directors and the Investment Manager such that changes to key inputs to the estimates and/or judgements made can result in a material change to the carrying value.